-Dr Jones currently supervises seven doctoral research projects:
+Dr Jones currently supervises eight doctoral research projects:

 Ivor Bolton (with Jonathan Grix): The Implementation of German Heritage Policy and the Representation of "Inner Unity" through Memorials and Museums